EnLink Midstream LLC: Overlooked Energy Stock Now Yields 16%

 The company also reports something called excess free cash flow, which it defines as distributable cash flow minus distributions declared on common units and growth capital expenditures.
 In the second quarter, EnLink’s excess free cash flow came in at $72.0 million.

 In other words, the company not only funded its oversized payout and capital expenditures, but also had quite a bit of money left over.
 To put that in perspective, EnLink’s second-quarter free cash flow marked a 64% increase from the first quarter.

 And the best could be yet to come.

-In the earnings conference call, the company’s chief financial officer, Pablo G. Mercado, said, “…we expect our excess free cash flow to be higher in the back half of 2020 as our capital expenditures continue to decrease.”
+In the company’s earnings conference call, its chief financial officer, Pablo G. Mercado, said, “…we expect our excess free cash flow to be higher in the back half of 2020 as our capital expenditures continue to decrease.”
 (Source: “Q2 2020 EnLink Midstream LLC Earnings Call,” EnLink Midstream LLC, August 5, 2020.)

 Bottom Line on EnLink Midstream LLC

 As a risk-averse income investor, I wouldn’t call EnLink Midstream a slam dunk.
 But with improving financials and a well-covered 16% yield, ENLC stock deserves a spot on income investors’ watch lists.